Albert Irvin BIRD (1925-2008)

 On June 26, 1951, while he was still stationed at Brooke US Army Hospital, Albert Irvin BIRD married Vera Lee MARTIN, in Fort Worth, Tarrant County, Texas.
 Vera Lee MARTIN is the daughter of JAMES Oscar MARTIN (1877-1976) and FANNIE Mable ANDERSON (1888-1976).

 Vera Lee MARTIN was born on April 25, 1931, in Cleburne, Johnson County, Texas.
 Vera Lee MARTIN was the youngest of twelve children born to James and Fannie Martin: Edna Mable MARTIN (1903-1908), Edna Mable MARTIN (1905-1992), William Edgar MARTIN (1908-1993), James Harvard MARTIN (1910-1982), Evelyn Rosella MARTIN Watson (1912-2006), Atha Mae MARTIN Massengale (1914), Holland Ambros MARTIN (1917-1918), Clemmie Arlyne MARTIN (1919-2008), John Regan MARTIN (1921), Elza Dwayne MARTIN (1924), Martha Jewel MARTIN (1927-1933), Ver Lee MARTIN Bird (1931).
-4

 The MARTIN family lived on a ranch outside Cleburne until Vera Lee was nine years old.
 She attended elementary school in Brazos Valley, Burton, and Bono.
 In 1940, the family moved into Cleburne where she attended J. N. Long Elementary School.
 Vera Lee graduated from Cleburne High School in 1948.
 Then moved to Fort Worth, where she attended Brantley Draughan Business College.
 In 1950, she went to work at Southwest Bell Telephone Company.

 After his discharge, Albert returned to Fort Worth and went to work for his father at Bird Plumbing and Heating company, where he worked with his father and brothers.
 In the years that followed Albert worked for many other contractors, traveling to many jobs in other states including the Alaska Pipeline.
 In 1980 he started his own plumbing company and retired in 1985.
 Albert and Vera Lee first made their home in Fort Worth, Texas.
 In 1960, they moved to Bedford, Tarrant County, Texas, where they lived for twenty-three years.
 While living in Bedford, Vera worked as a bookkeeper for Boyles Galvanizing Company.
 Then she was the office manager for Morrow Investments in Hurst.
 In 1985, Albert and Vera Lee retired and moved to Granbury, Hood County, Texas.
-They became active in Comanche Peak Good Sams Club and also do volunteer work for People Helping People.6
+They became active in Comanche Peak Good Sams Club and also do volunteer work for People Helping People.

-Albert Irvin BIRD and Vera Lee MARTIN Had two children:
+Albert & Vera Lee had two children:

 i.
-Jan Elizabeth BIRD was born on February 14, 1952, in Fort Worth, Tarrant County, Texas.
+Jan Elizabeth BIRD (1952-2023) was born on February 14, 1952, in Fort Worth, Tarrant County, Texas.
+Jan died on August 24, 2023 in Burleson, Texas, at age 71.

 ii.
 Alan Ray BIRD was born on October 14, 1953, in Fort Worth, Tarrant County, Texas.